greenelab/deep-review/manuscript.md

 Goldsborough et al. trained a GAN on fluorescent microscopy images and used latent space interpolation and arithmetic to reveal underlying responses to small molecule perturbations in cell lines [@1EdCkau6d].

 #### Miscellaneous approaches

-Toward quantifying the uncertainty of predictions, there has been a renewed interest in confidence intervals for deep neural networks.
-Early work from Chryssolouris et al. [@9SnNyc8Y] provided confidence intervals under the assumption of normally-distributed error.
-A more recent technique known as test-time dropout [@1FDihfnM] can also be used to obtain a probabilistic interpretation of a network's outputs.

 It can often be informative to understand how the training data affects model learning.
 Toward this end, Koh and Liang [@69wxD9y] used influence functions, a technique from robust statistics, to trace a model's predictions back through the learning algorithm to identify the datapoints in the training set that had the most impact on a given prediction.